pgattic/pxstream/specification.md

 ## Ideas:
- - per-pixel "Finality" bit flag (if set, all future overlapping pixels should be treated as out-of-bounds and skipped) - would be nonexistant in final layer of pixels.
+ - per-pixel "Finality" bit flag (if set, all future overlapping pixels should be treated as out-of-bounds, automatically copy the parent's color, and be skipped) - would be nonexistant in first few an final layer of pixels.
 It could be used in place of the storage type bitflag, depending on data savings